 Macroscopic Pathology of Renal Cell Carcinoma

 The classic clear cell renal cell carcinoma has a yellow-brown cut surface and is inhomogeneous due to hemorrhage and necrosis [fig. surgical specimen kidney with renal cell carcinoma].
-Macroscopically, it is relatively well separated from the normal renal tissue, but there may be a risk to form microscopic tumor satellites.
-Only sarcomatoid tumors always present with an infiltrative growth.
-Other macroscopic manifestations include cystic growth pattern or calcifications (10–20%).
-Invasion of the renal veins occurs in 10%, and by continuous tumor growth a thrombus develops which may extend via the vena cava inferior into the right atrium [fig. large tumor thrombus in the vena cava inferior].
+Macroscopically, it is relatively well separated from the normal renal tissue, but there is a risk of forming microscopic tumor satellites.
+Only sarcomatoid tumors always present with infiltrative growth.
+Other macroscopic manifestations include cystic growth patterns or calcifications (10–20%).
+Invasion of the renal veins occurs in 10%, and by continuous tumor growth, a tumor thrombus may extend via the vena cava inferior until the right atrium [fig. large tumor thrombus in the vena cava inferior].

 Microscopic Pathology of Renal Cell Carcinoma

-The current classification of renal cell carcinoma takes into consideration morphological, genetic and prognostic differences (Moch et al, 2016).
-Since different subtypes have a different molecular carcinogenesis, differences in the therapeutic response to inhibitors of signal transduction are likely (Algaba et al, 2011).
+The current classification of renal cell carcinoma considers morphological, genetic, and prognostic differences (Moch et al., 2016).
+Since subtypes differ in molecular carcinogenesis, variable therapeutic responses to signal transduction inhibitors are likely (Algaba et al., 2011).

 Clear cell renal cell carcinoma (70–80%):

 Clear cell renal cell carcinoma macroscopically has a yellow-brown cut surface.
 The cells are derived from the proximal convoluted tubule.
-The rich content of glycogen and fat in the cytoplasm of the cells produce a clear appearance in conventional staining [fig. histology of renal cell carcinoma].
-But there are also eosinophilic, sarcomatoid (1-5 %) and mixed patterns of differentiation.
-75% of clear cell RCC, mutations of the VHL gene are detectable.
+The rich content of glycogen and fat in the cytoplasm of the cells produces a clear appearance in conventional staining [fig. histology of renal cell carcinoma].
+But there are also eosinophilic, sarcomatoid (1-5 %), and mixed differentiation patterns.
+Mutations of the VHL gene are detectable in 75% of clear cell RCC.

 Papillary renal cell carcinoma (10%):

-Papillary renal cell carcinoma present with basophilic (type 1) or eosinophilic (type 2) cells that form papillary or tubular patterns.
+Papillary renal cell carcinoma presents with basophilic (type 1) or eosinophilic (type 2) cells that form papillary or tubular patterns.
 The cells are derived from the proximal convoluted tubule.
 In contrast to clear cell renal cell carcinoma, papillary RCC is not well vascularized.
-The prognosis is better if localized, but worse if metastasized in comparison to clear cell renal cell carcinoma (Steffens et al, 2012).
+The prognosis is better if localized, but worse if metastasized in comparison to clear cell renal cell carcinoma (Steffens et al., 2012).